A Restorative Weekend With Ayurveda

 Try to have a weekend free of engagements.
 Plan ahead and buy all your food ahead of time if you can, so you don’t waste valuable time shopping.
 This should be a weekend where you can completely relax, free of any obligations, no checking emails and nothing work-related.
 However, it helps to structure your day so you don’t end up sleeping on the sofa all weekend!

 As much as possible, take a holiday from screens, sugar, alcohol, and limit or eliminate caffeine.
 Replace them with some wonderful reading material (not from a screen) and some uplifting music.
 You might even get the urge to dance!
 Stock up on some delicious organic herbal teas and kombucha to sip on.
 If you’re feeling screen withdrawal, get outside amongst trees and plants and take the time to really notice the world around you - the shadows, the different shades of colour, patterns and movement, the feeling of the sun and wind on your skin, and fragrances you would normally not register.
 Allow your mind to shift into a different gear.

 The key is easily digested food, not too much of it, wholesome and nutritious.
+If you can, choose certified organic fresh food that you can turn into your own wholesome, nutrient-dense meals.
 The recipes on this site are some we have enjoyed.

 For breakfast we recommend the Power Drink made using soaked nuts and dried fruit, or Gluten-Free Pancakes made with soaked quinoa.

 Lunch can be the Tridoshic Vegetable Soup or the Carrot Soup